 The first step of getting dual citizenship is filing a citizenship application with USCIS, which can take 1.6 years (maximum).
 The overall definite time duration depends upon the USCIS field office that receives your application and how soon you initiate the process.

 Though the dual citizenship program is a complex process in which a good immigration attorney can help you prepare required documents to avoid denial of second citizenship application by USCIS.

 Why should I apply for dual citizenship?

-Ans: A dual Citizenship offers certain benefits for an individual, such as; easier access to a stable, safe and prosperous economy, more business opportunities, quality education, and best healthcare facilities.
-By getting dual citizenship, you can become a global citizen by adopting different citizenship categories to catch up with the personal, professional, and business opportunities.
+Ans: A dual Citizenship offers certain benefits for an individual, such as; easier access to a stable, safe and prosperous economy, more business opportunities, quality education, and the best healthcare facilities.
+By getting dual citizenship, you can become a global citizen by adopting different citizenship categories to catch up with personal, professional, and business opportunities.

-Ans: Residency by Investment refers to the residency or citizenship category in which an individual invests in government-approved sectors of another country to obtain its legal residency.
+Ans: Residency by Investment refers to the residency or citizenship category in which an individual invests in government-approved sectors of another country to obtain legal residency.
 It is the conventional and simplest process of getting the legal residence, fulfilling a few requirements.

 How does the taxation rule apply in the case of dual citizenship?

 Ans: It depends upon the tax agreement between your birth country and your second state where you got dual citizenship.
 You probably have to pay double taxes in both countries to avoid a tax defaulter’s status.

 - https://www.visaplace.com/blog-immigration-law/dual citizenship/ retrieved on 15 January 2021.